alfrizz/My-Practice/scripts/readme.txt

-This repository contains scripts and configuration files to build, run, and synchronize a Dockerized Jupyter Lab environment on WSL2 with GPU support and Unison-backed workspace syncing.
+This repository contains scripts and configuration files to build, run, and synchronize a Dockerized Jupyter Lab environment on WSL2 with GPU support and Unison-backed workspace syncing:

 -----------------------------------------------